mesfint/100-days-of-code/r1-log.md

 ### R1D1 - 8/9/19
-Today I am reading [DOMenlightment](http://domenlightenment.com/) to refresh my DOM manipulation skills, sofar I like it its so detailed.
+Today I was reading [DOMenlightment](http://domenlightenment.com/) to refresh my DOM manipulation skills, sofar I like it its so detailed.

 I also coded a simple app using HTML,CSS,JavaScript.The programm counts the number of clicks of a button and updates the html page.